 You’re going to get sick more easily

 Cigarettes paralyze the body’s natural defense mechanisms.
 The chemicals found in tobacco smoke cause inflammation and damage on a cellular level, and can weaken the immune system.

 The body produces white blood cells in response to injuries, infections and different types of cancer.
-A high white blood count brought on by smoking means that the body is constantly fighting against damage caused by tobacco addiction, which can lead to disease in almost any part of the body.
+A high white blood count brought on by smoking means that the body is constantly fighting against damage caused by tobacco addiction.
+This can lead to disease in almost any part of the body.

-What’s more, smoking alters the natural defense systems of the respiratory tract, so smokers are more likely to suffer from common bacterial infections like staphylococcus aureus and haemophilus influenzae.
+What’s more, smoking alters the natural defense systems of the respiratory tract.
+Because of this, smokers are more likely to suffer from common bacterial infections like staphylococcus aureus and haemophilus influenzae.